 This step may sound unnecessary in an abstract exercise about finding yourself, but remember that this is about performing concrete steps to achieving that end.
 In doing so, getting organized is actually quite valuable.
 Living among clutter can be an obstacle to finding out who you are and, in turn, becoming the person you want to be.

 Do some ‘spring cleaning’ of your life.
 This can include actually cleaning your house or your room.
 It can consist of making a daily or weekly schedule for yourself that you follow most of the time.
 (Very few of us can follow our schedules to the letter.
 After all, life happens!
-Just do what you feel is best) It can mean making a promise to yourself to do your homework or study for your next college exam before going out with your friends.
+Just do what you feel is best) It can mean making a promise to yourself to do your homework or study for your next college exam before going out with your friends or scrolling social media.
 It means putting your needs before your wants, and it can also mean saying ‘no’ when necessary if you’re a ‘people pleaser’ who has trouble saying ‘no.’ People pleasers rarely know their authentic selves, and that means they often get stuck.

 In this step, you must also begin relying on yourself and trusting your own judgment.
-Because getting organized in life will give you a feel for it and guide you in finding yourself and becoming the person you’re meant to be, it will also help you gain confidence and self-reliance.
-Being able to depend on yourself is a significant step to finding your own self-worth.
+Because getting organized in life will give you a feel for it and guide you in finding yourself and becoming the person you’re meant to be, it will also help you gain self confidence and self-reliance.
+Being able to depend on yourself is a significant first step to finding your own self-worth.
 Other people can likely rely on you, but if you cannot rely on yourself, you’ll never find your true, authentic identity.
 Make a budget, make your own decisions and hold yourself accountable for their consequences, and make a plan for your future.

 The idea with step #5 is to get on a path and grow in the right direction to achieve your goals.
 It’s about relying on yourself.
-It’s about being your own best friend by ending bad behaviors that you wouldn’t want your family or friends to exhibit, and you’d likely help them to curb these.
+It’s about being your own best friend by ending bad behaviors that you wouldn’t want your family members or friends to exhibit, and you’d likely help them to curb these.
 Few things will help you find yourself more wholly and succinctly than achieving your goals.
 You’ll be pleasantly surprised at how organization and self-reliance will lead you to your true self.